figiarianaa/KimiaFarmaProject/README.md

 Objective: To transform scattered operational data into actionable insights that support strategic decision-making across branches and regions.

 💡 Business Questions:
-What is Kimia Farma’s performance trend from 2020 to 2023 (transactions, revenue, and profit)?
+1. What is Kimia Farma’s performance trend from 2020 to 2023 (transactions, revenue, and profit)?

-How satisfied are customers with their transaction experience?
+2. How satisfied are customers with their transaction experience?

-Which branch types contribute the most to total sales?
+3. Which branch types contribute the most to total sales?

-Which provinces dominate in transactions and revenue, and why?
+4. Which provinces dominate in transactions and revenue, and why?

-Are there branches with high location ratings but low transaction ratings?
+5. Are there branches with high location ratings but low transaction ratings?

-How is profit distributed across regions, and which provinces underperform?
+6. How is profit distributed across regions, and which provinces underperform?

 🧰 Tools Used
-Tool	Purpose
+- Google BigQuery Data Preparing,	Data processing, and transformation
-Google BigQuery Data Preparing,	Data processing, and transformation Google Looker Studio	Data visualization dashboard Figma	Dashboard layout design
+- Google Looker Studio	Data visualization dashboard

 📂 Dataset Overview
 The data consists of four CSV files: